emipa606/OrganizedResearchTab/README.md

 *Does it work with the vertical scrollbar mod?*
 When you use this mod, you won't need a vertical scrollbar

-More details in the https://ludeon.com/forums/index.php?topic=31083.0]original forum post
+More details in the [original forum post](https://ludeon.com/forums/index.php?topic=31083.0)

 ![Image](https://i.imgur.com/PwoNOj4.png)